-Super stroller-friendly and compact, with a wide variety of wildlife on display, River Safari Singapore is the perfect quick day out with kids
+Super stroller-friendly and compact, with a wide variety of wildlife (plus the new baby panda cub!), River Safari Singapore is the perfect day out with kids

 Getting to River Safari Singapore

 Animals at River Safari Singapore

 River Safari Nursing Rooms & Stroller Rental